 Minimum documentation and incorporation time

-The most important document required when establishing a company in the Czech Republic is the Articles of Association / Foundation Deed adopted in the form of a notarial deed.
+The most important document required when establishing a company in the Czech Republic are the Articles of Association / Foundation Deed adopted in the form of a notarial deed.

 Other documents required are subject to circumstances.
 Usually the following documents are also required: